 While the College itself wasn’t officially established until 1889, the seeds were planted several decades earlier.
 In the 1870s, the university used $40,000 donated by Dane County to purchase a farm west of campus and established a department of agriculture.
 In 1880 it hired W.A.
-Henry, who over the next 17 years would take the lead in creating and molding the programs that make up CALS of today.
+Henry, who over the next 17 years would take the lead in creating and molding the programs that make up CALS today.

-In 1883, the legislature established the Wisconsin Agricultural Experiment Station.
+In 1883, the state legislature established the Wisconsin Agricultural Experiment Station.
 This was the foundation for today’s world-renowned research program.
 In 1885 the university began offering a winter course for farmers, a program that continues today as the Farm and Industry Short Course.
 The same year saw the beginning of a program called the Farmers Institutes, a sort of traveling school of agriculture for farmers that met at various locations around the state.
 This was a precursor to today’s Cooperative Extension and other outreach programs.
 In 1889 the university put all of these agricultural offerings under a new College of Agriculture, with Henry as dean.

 The college has evolved and grown over the decades to reflect changes in the fabric of society and in the areas of knowledge that it studies.
 Practical studies related to crop and livestock production and farm life gradually delved deeper as scientists strove to understand the underlying biological processes.
 Today the college generates new knowledge about agriculture, natural resources management and protection, human health and nutrition, community development and related topics.
-Faculty and staff in 19 academic departments and a number of interdisciplinary programs carry out these lines of study.
+Faculty and staff in 17 academic departments and a number of interdisciplinary programs carry out these lines of study.